Frojd/Frojd-Jewl/cli/README.md

 4) Add `.jewl-repo` to your `.gitignore`-file
 5) Add `jewlconfig.json` to your VCS and make your first commit with jewl

-From here on, you could explore the available components via `npm run jewl -- list` and clone them via `npm run jewl -- clone Hero MyHero`
+From here on, you could explore the available components, containers and layouts via `npm run jewl -- list` and clone them via `npm run jewl -- clone Hero MyHero`

 See [Commands](#commands) for further documentation